- Common uses

 - tell your doctor and pharmacist if you are allergic to regorafenib, any other medications, or any of the ingredients in regorafenib tablets.
 Ask your pharmacist for a list of the ingredients.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, and nutritional supplements, you are taking or plan to take.
-Be sure to mention any of the following: anticoagulants (''blood thinners'') such as warfarin (Coumadin); certain antifungal medications such as itraconazole (Sporanox), ketoconazole (Nizoral), posaconazole (Noxafil), and voriconazole (Vfend); certain medications for seizures such as carbamazepine (Carbatrol, Epitol, Tegretol), phenobarbital, and phenytoin (Dilantin, Phenytek); clarithromycin (Biaxin, in Prevpac); irinotecan (Camptosar); rifampin (Rifadin, Rifamate, in Rifater); or telithromycin (Ketek).
+Be sure to mention any of the following: anticoagulants (''blood thinners'') such as warfarin (Coumadin, Jantoven); certain antifungal medications such as itraconazole (Onmel, Sporanox), ketoconazole (Nizoral), posaconazole (Noxafil), and voriconazole (Vfend); certain medications for seizures such as carbamazepine (Carbatrol, Epitol, Tegretol), phenobarbital, and phenytoin (Dilantin, Phenytek); atorvastatin (Lipitor, in Caduet); clarithromycin (Biaxin, in Prevpac); fluvastatin (Lescol); irinotecan (Camptosar); methotrexate (Otrexup, Rasuvo, Trexall); rifampin (Rifadin, Rifamate, in Rifater); or telithromycin (Ketek).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 - tell your doctor what herbal products you are taking, especially St. John's wort.
 You should not take St. John's wort while taking regorafenib.

-- tell your doctor if you are pregnant or plan to become pregnant, or if you plan to father a child.
-You or your partner should not become pregnant while you are taking regorafenib and for up to 2 months after stopping treatment.
+- tell your doctor if you are pregnant or plan to become pregnant.
+If you are a female, you should not become pregnant while you are taking regorafenib and for up to 2 months after your final dose.
 Talk to your doctor about birth control methods that will work for you.
-If you or your partner become pregnant while taking regorafenib or within 2 months after stopping the medication, call your doctor.
+If you are male, you and your female partner should use birth control during your treatment and continue to use birth control for 2 months after your final dose.
+If you or your partner become pregnant while taking regorafenib, call your doctor.
 Regorafenib may harm the fetus.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking regorafenib.
 Your doctor probably will tell you to stop taking regorafenib at least 2 weeks before your surgery.
 Your doctor will tell you when it is safe for you to start taking regorafenib again after your surgery.